Getting StartedBuild an Extension

 npm run build

-# 2. Sign and package the extension
+# 2. Sign and package the build output.
+The CLI is shipped with the SDK.

-npx haex sign dist -k haextension/private.key -o my-extension-1.0.0.haextension
+npx haex sign dist -k haextension/private.key

 Important:Keep your private key safe and backed up.
 If you lose it, you cannot update your extension and will need to publish as a new extension with a different identity.